 Niels van Beek | Sales Engineer

-“The advantage of this is a contactless magnetic coupling, opening up all kinds of intriguing and unexpected possibilities”
+“Contactless magnetic couplings opening up all kinds of intriguing and unexpected possibilities”

 Bakker Magnetics in Science Park Eindhoven has been specialising in engineering and producing magnet assemblies for electric drives for 50 years.
 Electric motors with magnet assemblies are used the world over all over the world in countless warehouses and production lines.
 Less well known is the use of Bakkers’ magnetic couplings in these automated environments.
 ‘But that’s about to change’, says Bakker Magnetics’ Sales Engineer, Niels van Beek.
 ‘Contactless technology means forces can be transferred under critical conditions, without wall opening being required., thus neutralising the risk of leakage or pressure loss.
 What’s more, magnetic couplings are maintenance-free, and are resistant to extremely high temperatures, if the right magnets are used.’